 Dexamethasone (Hemady)

 It’s possible for Qulipta to interact with dexamethasone.
-Dexamethasone is a corticosteroid that can be used to treat inflammation, including asthma or allergic reaction.
+Dexamethasone is a corticosteroid that is used to treat inflammation, including asthma or allergic reaction.

 Interaction result.
 Taking dexamethasone with Qulipta can reduce the effectiveness of Qulipta.

 Interaction explained.
-Qulipta gets broken down in your body by an enzyme called CYP3A4.
-It’s possible for dexamethasone to cause this enzyme to work faster than usual.
-This causes your body to get rid of Qulipta too quickly.
-So, the drug may be less effective in treating your condition.
+An enzyme called CYP3A4 breaks down Qulipta in your body.
+It is possible for dexamethasone to cause this enzyme to work faster than usual.
+As a result, your body gets rid of Qulipta too quickly.
+This means the drug may be less effective in treating your condition.

 Steps you or your doctor may take.
-If you’re taking dexamethasone with Qulipta, your doctor may recommend a higher dose of Qulipta.* This can help make sure that the drug is working effectively.
+If you are taking dexamethasone with Qulipta, your doctor may recommend a higher dose of Qulipta.* This can help make sure that the drug is working effectively.

 If you have questions about taking dexamethasone with Qulipta, talk with your doctor or pharmacist.